Roof

 Conduct a full QC walk-through, document seam heights and film thickness, and leave the site cleaner than it was found

 Quality control begins with seam measurements: a gauge confirms every rib stands the specified height (often 1.75 to 2 inches) and that the double-lock crimp is closed tightly enough to resist a pry-bar tug.
 The foreman checks clip rows at random, verifying screws are seated flush but not over-driven.
 Dry-film-thickness meters spot-check factory paint on trim pieces, ensuring no bare metal was exposed during hemming.
-Next comes a water test around chimneys and skylights, either with a garden hose or, on commercial projects, a calibrated spray rig that simulates wind-driven rain.
-Inside the attic, inspectors scan decking and insulation with an infrared camera to confirm no hidden moisture paths emerged during installation.
 Once the roof passes inspection, crew members run magnetic sweepers over lawns and driveways, coil leftover metal for recycling, and haul away dump trailer tarps.
 The homeowner receives a digital turnover package that includes panel batch numbers, clip spacing diagrams, warranty registration forms, and drone photos documenting the finished roof from multiple angles.
 Finally, the site supervisor reviews basic maintenance—hose rinse twice a year, routine gutter cleaning—and leaves contact information for any future questions.
 The property is left cleaner than the crew found it, topped by a standing-seam metal roof ready to shield the building for the next fifty years or more.

 Get a quote >>>